-The second and third objectives were to assess the effect of credit risk and liquidity risk on the performance of listed banks respectively.
-The findings of the study with regard to the effect of credit risk on the performance of banks generally were that, credit risks do not directly affect the performance of listed banks in Ghana.
-However, capital adequacy ratio was seen to have a significant negative effect on the return on equity of listed banks in Ghana.
-The third objective of the study indicated that liquidity risk had a significant negative effect on the performance of listed banks in Ghana.
+The second and third objectives were to assess the effect of credit risk and liquidity risk on the performance of universal banks respectively.
+The findings of the study with regard to the effect of credit risk on the performance of banks generally were that, credit risks generally, do not directly affect the performance of universal banks in Ghana.
+However, cost per loan asset ratio was seen to have a significant negative effect on the return on assets of universal banks in Ghana.
+Liquidity risk had a significant negative effect on the performance of universal banks in Ghana.